-b.
+- a.
+Create a simple calculator application using servlet. - b.
 Create a servlet for a login page.
-If the username and password are correct then it says message "Hello <username>" else a message "login failed"
+If the username and password are correct then it says message "Hello <username>" else a message "login failed" - c.

-c.
 Create a registration servlet in Java using JDBC.
-Accept the details such as Username, a.
-Using Request Dispatcher Interface create a Servlet which will validate the password entered by the user, if the user has entered "Servlet" as password, then he will be forwarded to Welcome Servlet else the user will stay on the index.html page and an error message will be displayed.

-Password, Email, and Country from the user using HTML Form and store the registration details in the database.
+Accept the details such as Username, Password, Email, and Country from the user using HTML Form and store the registration details in the database.